 If you happen to be an experienced woodworker with a shop area and some power tools, building bread-and-butter model boats may be a good option.
 It is a lot faster than strip planking in most cases.

-If you’re just starting out, chose a relatively simple project.
+If you’re just starting out, you may want to choose a relatively simple project.
 The quickest way to kill all enthusiasm is to get in way over your head.
 A sensible approach is to conquer a few skills with each successive model.
 This way you learn to tackle more and more difficult projects as your skills develop.
 At the same time you'll keep the cost down in the event you decide to abandon a project.

 Just about all model building materials you can think of has been used for model boats hull construction by now, anything from whale teeth to carbon fiber.
 The exotics aside, the most commonly used materials for building model boats include: